nttuyen/portlet-tutorial/archetype-juzu-plf-portlet/README.md

 ## Usage

 Creating a project from this archetype by specifying archetypeGroupId, archetypeArtifactId and archetypeVersion information.
-For example, we are create a project:
+For example, we create a project:

 ```
 mvn archetype:generate \